sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 appendScriptTag('https://example.com/falafel.js', useCORS=false)
 ```

-Now it’s obvious what this code does.
+Now, it’s obvious what this code does.
 Names serve as inline documentation.

 Unfortunately, JavaScript doesn’t support named parameters yet, but we can use an object instead: